rjam13/ultimate-python/README.md

 modules.
 To get the most out of each module, read the module code and run it.
 There are two ways of running the modules:

-1. Run a single module: `python ultimatepython/syntax/variable.py`
+1. Run a single module: `python3 ultimatepython/syntax/variable.py`
 2. Run all of the modules: `python runner.py`

 ## Table of contents